ajs-voices/once-upon-a-dream/scenes/051-zions-massacre.md

 I was miserable after Angel left.
 After I had slept until 9pm the next day my entire schedule of sleep was completely trashed and I set myself into the nocturnal animal of a club goer.
 It worked for the most part.
 I wined and dined a new vendor during the dinner hours after waking up.
 I worked club hours, sometimes crashing in my office there because I just passed out.

-Max and I hit the gym after shifts at Zion.
+Finn and I hit the gym after shifts at Zion.
 I didn't worry about running into Angel.
 But from the rumors, he'd not been coming in something about being sick.
 Or not feeling well.
 I doubted it, he was just avoiding me.
 And honestly I was avoiding him.

 I threw myself into work.
 It made me happy enough and took my mind off of things.
 My dad tried to get me to invite my boyfriend over for dinner and when I told him that wasn't likely to happen since it didn't exist anymore, he tried pushing Jennifer again.